Being eligible for child support depends on:

 - ordinarily resident in New Zealand

-- ordinarily resident in Australia, as we have an agreement for child support.
+- ordinarily resident in Australia, or in a 2007 Child Support Convention country, as we have agreements for child support.